 The initial public offering of Facebook on 5/18/2012 caused quite a stir.
 No wonder, it was one of the ten largest IPOs ever, and the third largest in the United States.
 The evaluation of the entire company on the day of the IPO was 104 billion dollars.
 A lot of money for a company that last year, in 2011, just made 3.7 billion in revenue and a profit of one billion.
 And a lot of money per member – a single Facebook account was valued at $ 115.

 Now that the dust has been settled: is it worth buying Facebook shares?
 Or should you short sell them?
 In this article, we are going to discuss the long-term opportunities and risks associated with the largest social network of the world.

-No matter how the stock will develop in the future you can profit by trading with CFDs at Plus500, one of the very few brokers where you can buy and sell Facebook CFDs in a matter of seconds.
+No matter how the stock will develop in the future you can trade with CFDs at Plus500, one of the very few brokers where you can buy and sell Facebook CFDs in a matter of seconds.